-- 1. Date of announcement: 07.05.21 - 2.
+- 1. Date of announcement: 05.04.2022 - 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all backs, deads, centrates bills years beginning and other the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2021, these documents will be available on reasonable notice by application to:
+Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2022, these documents will be available on reasonable notice by application to:

-Mrs V Waples, Clerk to the Parish Council
+Mrs V Waples, Clerk and RFO to the Council